Protech-8 Fusion Structural Firefighting Glove

 – Full Kevlar liner

-If you are not on a budget and can pay top dollar, Veridan Fire Pro II Gloves are the best structure firefighting gloves for you.
-These are very premium gloves with top-grade materials, and have better design and details compared with competitive products.
+If you are not on a budget and can pay top dollar, Veridian Fire Pro II Gloves are the best structure firefighting gloves for you.
+These are very premium gloves with top-grade materials and have better designs and details compared with competitive products.

 – Classic design